How to get your teams attention with collaborative team building programs.

 Step 2: Work with the team as a group and be assertive

 Organise the team to get together as a group, somewhere comfortable, with seating and a whiteboard.
-Communicate to the team that this is a proactive discussion to find solutions so the team can move forward.
-Make it clear the group discussion is about honesty, onennes, and fairness.
+Communicate to the team that this is a proactive discussion to find solutions to the team can move forward.
+Make it clear the group discussion is about honesty, oneness, and fairness.

 Taking either an aggressive or passive approach will often cause other issues, as team members personalities differ, so it is important to change up your communication style to suit the team as a whole.
 Being assertive, but fair, and pacing your communication and approach is more likely to go down well with the team and be appreciated, thus stimulate a better open forum discussion.

 Step 3: Create an open forum for discussion